TransBioInfoLab/ad-meta-analysis/README.md

 ### Description

-Given the small effect sizes of DNA methylation changes in Alzheimer’s disease (AD) and the inconsistencies often observed in different studies, we conducted a meta-analysis of more than one thousand prefrontal cortex brain samples, to prioritize the most consistent methylation changes in multiple cohorts.
+Given the modest effect sizes of DNA methylation changes in Alzheimer’s disease (AD) and the inconsistencies often observed in different studies, we conducted a meta-analysis of more than one thousand prefrontal cortex brain samples, to prioritize the most consistent methylation changes in multiple cohorts.
 Using a uniform analysis pipeline, we identified 3751 CpGs and 119 DMRs significantly associated with Braak stage.
 Our analysis nominated many new differentially methylated genes such as MAMSTR, AGAP2, AZU1 and provided new insights into epigenetics of AD.
 For example, the most significant DMR is located on the MAMSTR gene, which encodes a cofactor that stimulates MEF2C.
 Notably, MEF2C cooperates with another transcription factor PU.1, a central hub in AD gene network.
 Our enrichment analysis highlighted the particular relevant roles of the immune system and polycomb repressive complex 2 in AD.
 These results will help facilitate future mechanistic and biomarker discovery studies in AD.

 ### Single cohort analysis

 This section includes scripts for cohort specific analysis.
 The association between CpG methylation levels and Braak stage was assessed using linear statistical models for each cohort.
-We adjusted for potential confounding factors including age at death, sex, batch effects, and proportion of different cell types in the samples estimated by the CETS R package.
+We adjusted for potential confounding factors including age at death, sex, batch effects, and estimated proportions of neurons in the samples.

 Each of the files has the following sections: